 After the draft index to the appeal books is filed

-The appeal is listed before a judge for a procedural hearing.
+The appeal is listed before the regional appeal registrar for a procedural hearing.
 The parties to the appeal will be notified of a hearing date by the appeal registry.
-The procedural hearing may be conducted by the regional appeal registrar.

 PROCEDURAL HEARING